aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/_index.md

 Now, let's get started on setting up your environment.

+## Quick Answers
+- **What library should I use?** Aspose.Email for Java (Maven dependency)
+- **Can I convert multiple EML files at once?** Yes – loop through a directory and apply the same steps.
+- **Do I need a license?** A temporary or purchased Aspose.Email license is required for production.
+- **Which Java version is supported?** JDK 16 or later (classifier `jdk16`).
+- **Is the conversion fast?** Yes – the library processes typical EML files in milliseconds.

+## What is **convert eml to msg**?
+Converting an EML file to MSG means transforming a standard email file (RFC 822) into Microsoft Outlook’s proprietary format.
+This enables seamless viewing, archiving, or further processing within Outlook environments.

+## Why use Aspose.Email for Java?
+- **Full‑feature support** for attachments, embedded resources, and calendar items.
+- **No external Outlook installation** required – pure Java implementation.
+- **High fidelity** conversion preserving HTML, RTF, and MIME structures.
+- **Scalable** for batch processing in server‑side applications.

 ## Prerequisites

 Before you begin, ensure you have the following:

 ### Required Libraries and Dependencies
 - **Aspose.Email for Java**: The latest version is 25.4.
 - **Java Development Kit (JDK)**: Ensure JDK 16 or later is installed on your system.
+- **aspose email maven dependency** – see the Maven snippet below.

 ### Environment Setup Requirements
 - An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.
 - Maven configured in your project to manage dependencies.

 ### Knowledge Prerequisites
 - Basic understanding of Java programming.
 - Familiarity with email file formats like EML and MSG.

 ## Setting Up Aspose.Email for Java